Koekelas/trains-of-the-west/README.md

 ### Usage

-Change to this directory, or any directory inside of it, and run:
+Change to this directory, or any child directory, and run:

     $ grunt [task[:target] [task[:target] ...]]